afknapping/leaving-kansas/README.md

 Do you see your changes on your deployed version of the blog and on your github repo?
 Congratulations #4!

 ### You did it!
-Now take a break…
+Now take a break,…

-…and pat yourself on the back for next couple hours.
+…get a beer and pat yourself on the back for next couple hours.
 Bold move, bro!

 That also means that this tutorial worked out.
-Tell your friends about it.
+[Tell your friends about it](the long tweet thing...).